Sudeepmane/Fitness_classification/README.md

 ---

 ## 🏆 Inference
-- **Logistic Regression** performed best overall with **highest ROC-AUC (0.84)** and balanced accuracy.
+- **Logistic Regression** performed best overall with **highest ROC-AUC (0.84)** and balanced accuracy
-- **Gradient Boosting** is a close competitor with slightly lower accuracy but high ROC-AUC.
+- **Gradient Boosting** is a close competitor with slightly lower accuracy but high ROC-AUC
-- **SVM** underperformed, indicating it may not be suitable for this dataset.
+- **SVM** underperformed, indicating it may not be suitable for this dataset
-- Ensemble models (Random Forest, XGBoost, Gradient Boosting) are competitive but didn’t surpass Logistic Regression.
+- Ensemble models (Random Forest, XGBoost, Gradient Boosting) are competitive but didn’t surpass Logistic Regression

 ---